1989–90 Orlando Magic season

-The 1989–90 Orlando Magic season was the first season for the Orlando Magic in the National Basketball Association.
+The 1989–90 Orlando Magic season was the inaugural season for the Orlando Magic in the National Basketball Association.
 Several years after local developer and banker Jim Hewitt began promoting the idea of an NBA franchise in Florida, he was awarded the "Orlando Magic".
 The Magic, along with the Minnesota Timberwolves, joined the NBA as expansion teams in 1989.
 Hewitt's first move was to hire Philadelphia 76ers General Manager Pat Williams; together, the two convinced the NBA to give Orlando, Florida a franchise after local fans made $100 deposits on season-ticket reservations.

+Season summary

+Off-season

-The Magic revealed a new primary logo, which showed a silver star as the letter "A" in the team name "Magic", along with a blue basketball with silver shooting stars.
-The team also added new pinstripe uniforms, adding blue, black and silver to their color scheme.
+The Magic revealed their new primary logo, adding blue, black, silver and white to their color scheme.
+The team's primary logo featured a silver star as the letter "A" in the city name "Orlando" in black letters, and the team name "Magic" in blue letters with white and black outlines; on the right side of the logo featured a blue basketball with silver seams and black outlines, along with silver shooting stars.
+The team also revealed new white home uniforms with a black and blue trim and black pinstripes, and new black road uniforms with a white and blue trim and white pinstripes, along with silver stars with blue outlines on the left and right legs of their shorts; the home uniforms featured the team name on the front of their jerseys, while the road uniforms featured the city name.

+The team's new primary logo would remain in use until 2000, while the new pinstriped uniforms would last until 1998; the black pinstriped road jerseys would be used as the team's primary road uniforms until 1994, where they added blue pinstriped uniforms, and the black pinstriped jerseys became their alternate.
+The Magic played their home games at the Orlando Arena.

 In the 1989 NBA expansion draft, the Magic selected veteran players like Reggie Theus, Terry Catledge, Otis Smith, Jerry Reynolds, Sam Vincent, Sidney Green, Scott Skiles and Mark Acres.
+During the off-season, the team signed free agent Jeff Turner.
 The Magic received the eleventh overall pick in the 1989 NBA draft, and selected shooting guard Nick Anderson from the University of Illinois, and also hired Matt Guokas as their first ever head coach.

-On November 4, 1989, a sold-out crowd watched the Magic lose, 111–106 to the New Jersey Nets in the first ever NBA game played at the Orlando Arena.
-On November 6, the franchise experienced its first victory as the Magic stunned the New York Knicks, 118–110.
-The Magic got off to a surprising start to the regular season, posting a 7–7 record in November.
-However, the team struggled through long losing streaks throughout their inaugural season, including a 15-game losing streak near the end of the season.
-The Magic finished in last place in the Central Division with a record of 18 wins and 64 losses.